 Kendra proposed to me on her birthday, February 17th of 2018.
 We had just bought our first home in Sacramento in late December of 2017.
-The conversations leading up to buying the home made it clear to me that we wouldn’t be getting engaged for a while because we were spending all our savings on a home.
+The conversations leading up to purchasing the house made it clear we wouldn’t be getting engaged for a while because we were spending all our savings on a home.

 Little did I know, Kendra already had my ring.